Medically Reviewed By – Juliet Gustafson, LMSW

 What Is OCD

-OCD is a mental health disorder affecting millions of people worldwide.
+OCD is a mental illness affecting millions of people worldwide.
 Obsessive compulsive disorder (OCD) consists of two main components, obsessions and compulsions.
-Obsessions are the irrational thoughts and urges that occur frequently over time causing anxiety and stress.
-On the contrary, compulsions are the actions performed in response to obsessions in hopes of reducing levels of fear and anxiety.

 Does Alcohol Make OCD Worse?

-Since OCD is highly associated with increased levels of stress and anxiety, alcohol consumption seems a “no brainer” as it will temporarily decrease anxiety levels.
-Because it increases serotonin levels, which can raise one’s confidence and create a relaxed mood, alcohol might temporarily relieve nervous sensations.
 However, these effects are short lived.
 As the effects of alcohol begin to leave one’s body, obsessions, intrusive thoughts and anxiety levels will increase in both severity and frequency.

-Furthermore, alcohol addiction and compulsive behavior go hand in hand.
-As we explained in previous articles, compulsions are mental/physical actions performed to decrease levels of anxiety.
-Similarly, people diagnosed with SUD (substance Use Disorder) tend to use alcoholism as a primary type of compulsive behavior.
-This addiction will create a dependency on drinking (compulsive act), thus worsening OCD symptoms as a whole.
+Similarly, people diagnosed with SUD (substance Use Disorder) tend to use alcohol addiction as the primary type of compulsive behaviors.
+This addiction will create a dependency on drinking (compulsive behaviors), thus worsening Obsessive compulsive disorder symptoms as a whole.

 OCD and Alcohol Use Disorders

-Obsessive compulsive disorder has been heavily linked with alcohol consumption.
-Since alcohol is used as a relief agent, unfortunately people with OCD tend to abuse the consumption of alcohol.
-Furthermore, this type of excessive drinking when an individual can’t control his/her alcohol intake is called Alcohol Use Disorder (AUD).
 Alcohol Use is a serious disorder accompanied by significant levels of impairment and distress.
 Moreover, it is considered one of the leading causes of mortality in the world.

-Interestingly enough, AUD is highly Comorbid with OCD.
-Generally Comorbid diseases “complete” each other, as having one disorder increases risk for the other disorder.
 In terms of anxiety disorders (OCD) and substance use disorders (AUD), this appears to be true as they seem to influence each other according to a study conducted in 2000.

 According to The Journal Of Anxiety Disorders, 27% of OCD patients met lifetime criteria for substance use disorders (SUD).
 Moreover, 70% of Comorbid SUD patients reported the onset of OCD preceded SUD by at least one year.